-The great thing about smoothies is that anyone can learn how to make them.
+The great thing about smoothies is that anyone can make them.
 You don’t need to know how to cook, they require very little equipment or preparation and almost any fruit or vegetable can be used.
-If you can chop fruit, you can make a smoothie.
+If you can chop fruit, you can learn how to make a smoothie.

 Although there are only a few rules to remember when making smoothies, it can become overwhelming with all the different choices.
 The possibilities are absolutely endless.

 Which fruit or vegetables do I use, do I add fruit juice, water or milk.
 What about sweeteners and flavorings?

 Use the wrong ingredients and you can end up with a sugar-laden, calorie filled monster or something brown and ugly looking.